asadhayat1068/assignments/lab1/README.md

 Independent of your choice, the command-line application should offer the following commands:

 * createblockchain: Creates a blockchain initializing it with the genesis block.
+* addtransaction: Adds a transaction data (e.g. an input string) to a buffer but does not create a block.
-* addblock: Adds a block to the blockchain.
-Receive the transactions data as parameter.
+* addblock: Adds a block to the blockchain committing the transactions in the buffer.
 * printchain: Prints all the blocks of the blockchain.

+### Merkle tree benchmarks

+Extend the merkle tree test file with two benchmarks.
+Check this post for a [tutorial](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go) on writing benchmarks in Go.

+* Write a benchmark function for the creation of Merkle trees.
+Benchmark the creation of a Merkle tree with 100, 1000 and 10000 data items.
+Each data item should be unique, but of constant size.
+* Write a benchmark function for the validation of merkle proofs.
+Benchmark how long it takes to validate a Merkle proof from trees includeing 100, 1000 and 10000 data item.

 ## Lab Approval

 To have your lab assignment approved, you must come to the lab during lab hours and present your solution.
-This lets you present the thought process behind your solution, and gives us more information for grading purposes and we may also provide feedback on your solution then and there.
+This lets you present the thought process behind your solution, and allows us to provide feedback on your solution then and there.
 When you are ready to show your solution, reach out to a member of the teaching staff.
 It is expected that you can explain your code and show how it works.
 You may show your solution on a lab workstation or your own computer.

 You should for this lab present a working demo of the application described in the previous section making a command-line client.